Do I Repair or Replace My HVAC System?

 Many people will argue that it costs less to repair an HVAC system than to spend the money to replace it.
 The first time a repair is necessary, that might be accurate.
 It may even be true the following time.
-But what about the third and fourth repair?
+But what about the third and fourth repairs?
 What if you are performing repairs on an air conditioner that is 12 years old, or a furnace that is 30 years old?
-Is it actually worth that much disappointment and money?
+Is it actually worth that sort of disappointment and money?
 What should you choose between repairing your HVAC system and replacing it?

 Working out the Life Span of Your HVAC System

 The federal government recommends replacing air conditioners more than 10 years old and furnaces over 20 years old.
 The primary reason for this, according to the EPA and Department of Energy, is that modern air conditioners and heat pumps offer outstanding long-term energy savings.
 Replacing older air conditioning units may save you 20% or more on air conditioning energy use.
 The older the system, the less productive and more costly it will be.

 When faced with the options of repair or replacement, one should think about the current and future operating costs against the expense of installing a new system.
 If your system has been given professional maintenance and has not needed excessive repairs, and your energy costs have not increased, then it may not be time to replace the system.
 Instead, it may be better to make the small repairs on a well-maintained system, no matter its age.
 If components in your system have malfunctioned a handful of times in the last two years, it may be time to start the process of replacement.
 If it’s wearing out parts faster than you can replace them, it will only get worse.

 How Efficient Is Your HVAC System?